From the heart of

 The Selene Cliffs speak fast and often in metaphors.
 References to the gods of the bird pantheon are common.
 "May Liora (Goddess of Fate) be kind to you" might be something said to someone who is venturing into a risky plan.
 A bird that does not enjoy the light of dawn might mumble curses to Elanna (Goddess of Light).
 If a new baby is born the bird's would say "Nimmireth (Goddess of Fertility) has blessed your home and Brigha (Goddess of Family) has warmed your fires."
 Those not from the cliffs often don't understand who these gods particularly are, but still smile at the blessings all the same.

-The Selene Cliffs have such an extensive Pantheon filled with lore and magic that it has been put onto its own page under lore!
+The Selene Cliffs have such an extensive Pantheon filled with lore and magic that it has been put onto its own section found below!

 Flora and Fauna